notofonts/noto-docs/src/miniarticles/NotoSansTagbanwa.md

 # Noto Sans Tagbanwa

-Noto Sans Tagbanwa is a sanserif design for texts in the Tagbanwa script.
+Noto Sans Tagbanwa is a sans serif design for texts in the Tagbanwa script.

-Noto Sans Tagbanwa has multiple weights, contains 29 glyphs, and supports 28 characters: Tagbanwa.
+Noto Sans Tagbanwa has multiple weights, contains 29 glyphs, and supports 28 characters from the Unicode block : Tagbanwa.

 ## Supported writing systems